JBroks/booksy-reviews/README.md

 - users and reviews - one to many relationship as one record in user collection can be associated with many records in the reviews collection;

-- reviews and comments - one to many relationship as one record in reviews collection can be associated with many records in the comments collection;
+- reviews and comments - one to many relationship as one record in reviews collection can be associated with many records in the comments collection.

 <a name="features"/>